 The Inward Investment and International Taxation Review: Lebanon

-The government encourages foreign investment, and continues to favour a strong role for the private sector in a liberal policy environment while maintaining minimal intervention in economic activities.
+Despite the ongoing unprecedented economic and financial crises, the government encourages foreign investment, and favours a strong role for the private sector in a liberal policy environment while maintaining minimal intervention in economic activities.

 Lebanese law does not differentiate between local and foreign investors, except in sectors with specific requirements and limitations such as real estate, insurance, media (television and newspapers) and banking.
 Foreign investors can generally establish a Lebanese company, participate in a joint venture, or establish a local branch or subsidiary of their company without difficulty.